 - Renewable energy within our operations;

-- The scale-up of regenerative practices across our agricultural supply chain;
+- Scaling up regenerative practices across our agricultural supply chain;

 - Supplier engagement and partnerships within our agricultural and packaging supply chains;